nmstate/nmstate.github.io/devel/plugin.md

  * The apply and checkpoint actions of each loaded plugins are invoked in the order of priority from low to high.

- * Only the highest priority plugin with `NmstatePlugin.PLUGIN_CAPABILITY_ROUTE` capability will be used for route querying and modifying.
+ * All routes provided by plugin with `NmstatePlugin.PLUGIN_CAPABILITY_ROUTE` capability will be included on showing.
+Any plugin want to handle route modification should do it in `apply_changes()` function.

  * Only the highest priority plugin with `NmstatePlugin.PLUGIN_CAPABILITY_DNS` capability will be used for